Accessibility Tools

 Immunocompetence

-The Dynamic42 Intestine-on-Chip can be operated up to 14 days with high vitality, stable barrier function and stable marker expression.
+The Dynamic42 gut-on-chip can be operated up to 14 days with high vitality, stable barrier function and stable marker expression.

 Biomechanical stimulation ensures 3D in vivo-like tissue outgrowth with strong microvilli coverage of cell surfaces.